HUMBLE PIE LEGACY – 50 YEARS OF SMOKIN’

-While 1973’s Eat It contains myriad pleasures—including perhaps the iconic take on Ike and Tina Turner’s “Black Coffee,” featuring newly acquired backup singers The Blackberries—it also began the group’s slide into a less copacetic relationship, largely driven by the demise of Marriott’s marriage to model Jenny Dearden, and his precipitous slide into cocaine and alcohol addiction—some close to the band have even described it as “cocaine psychosis”—and the eventual dissolution of the band by 1975.
-(Steve Marriott died in a house fire at the age of 44 in 1991.
+In 1973’s Eat It followed, and the band began to slide into a less copacetic relationship, largely driven by the demise of Marriott’s marriage to model Jenny Dearden, and his precipitous slide into cocaine and alcohol addiction, and the eventual dissolution of the band by 1975.
+Steve Marriott died tragically in a house fire at the age of 44 in 1991.
 Greg Ridley would pass away from cancer, age 62, in 2003.
 Shirley would go on to play with Fastway, John Entwistle, Badfinger’s Joey Molland, and more.
 Clempson has worked with Andrew Lloyd Webber, Jack Bruce, B.B.
-King, and many other luminaries.)
+King, and many other luminaries.

 Nevertheless, after a fallow period, the band would soldier on in several recastings, partial reunions, and new iterations, with Shirley, Ridley and/or Marriott allied with noted players like Bobby Tench, Jim Leverton, Charlie Huhn, Anthony Jones, and Dave “Bucket” Colwell.

-Indeed, it would be Colwell—part of the 2000-era lineup with Shirley, Ridley, and Tench that produced the excellent 2000 album, Back on Track—who Shirley would task with populating a new live incarnation of Humble Pie to bring the group’s cherished material and gritty spirit to stages across the world in 2018.
-(Colwell is the widely admired guitarist and songwriter who both shared and solo-occupied the guitar chair of his pal Mick Ralphs in Bad Company for 12 years, from 1990’s Holy Water Tour to 2002’s Merchants of Cool album and tour with Paul Rodgers.)
+Indeed, it would be Colwell—part of the 2000-era lineup with Shirley, Ridley, and Tench that produced the excellent 2000 album, Back on Track—who Shirley would task with populating a new live incarnation of Humble Pie to bring the group’s cherished material and gritty spirit to stages across the world.